General

 Drawing manual.
 Thomas Eakins.

-A drawing handbook; themes, tools, and techniques.
-Nathan
+Drawing handbook; themes, tools, and techniques.
+Nathan Goldstein.

 Drawing realistic textures in pencil.
 J. D. Hillberry.